 Green ash is native to North America and grows in USDA planting zones 3-9.
 It has yellow fall foliage.
 This specimen, at maturity, can stand as tall as 70 feet, with a spread as wide as 50 feet.
 The red and black types reach similar dimensions and grow across the same USDA zones; the leaves of these native-American trees, too turn yellow in fall.

 Blue ash is as large as these other North American ashes but not quite as cold-hardy (listed to zone 4).
-Its species name, quadrangulata references the fact that the new branches start out squarish in shape.
+Its species name, quadrangulata references the fact that the new branches start squarish in shape.
 It provides no fall color worth mentioning, according to the Ohio Department of Natural Resources (Forestry Division).

 You may have noticed that some of these plants have been given common names that cite a color.
-As has been explained above, "white" ash is so called due to the lighter color of its leaves' undersides (compared to the tops).
+As has been explained above, "white" ash is so-called due to the lighter color of its leaves' undersides (compared to the tops).
 But what about the black, red, green, and blue types?
 Well, according to The Friends of the Wild Flower Garden, the first has been dubbed "black" because of the dark color of its buds.
 Similarly, Illinois Wildflowers observes that the young twigs of red ash bear a reddish-brown color, so this is likely the source of the common name.
 Meanwhile, the "green" kind seems to have received its common name by default.
 That is, the two sides of its leaves are roughly the same shade of green, so "green" apparently seemed a good name to use to distinguish it from the white ash.
-The origin of the name for the "blue" type is the most interesting of the lot: The fact is, one is actually capable of extracting a blue dye from this tree.
+The origin of the name for the "blue" type is the most interesting of the lot: The fact is, one is capable of extracting a blue dye from this tree.

 Of all the ashes, it is the European ashes (Fraxinus excelsior) that are most famous in literature (although, as with blue ash, the fall color is unimpressive).
 These giants can grow to be over 100 feet tall, with a similar spread.
 In Norse mythology, a particular European ash tree called "Yggdrasil" supports the very universe.
 But just as the Norse gods are doomed to succumb eventually to their foes, the Giants, so even this tree is not invincible.
 A terrible serpent gnaws at its root in Niflheim, and the great ash someday will come crashing down—and, along with it, the universe.